davidyang97/Docker-CloudComputing/demo/README.md

 - `enter` or `exit` (required): Determines which workflow to request (entering vehicles or exiting vehicles)
 - `--url` (optional): The base url to send the request to.
 Defaults to http://cluster3-1.utdallas.edu if not provided
+- `--lot` (optional): The parking lot id.
+Defaults to 1 if not provided.
+- `--reuse` or `--no-reuse` (optional): Indicates whether to request a shared / reusable workflow or a dedicated workflow.
+Defaults to `--reuse` if not provided.
+- `--replicas` (optional): The desired number of replicas for each component

 Example usage: `python wf-request.py enter --lot 3 --replicas 3 --no-reuse --url http://localhot:5000`